 Hero Image

 May splits Iceland in two distinct regions.
-The highland interior is still locked under snow — F-roads closed, mountain huts shuttered, the classic Laugavegur and Fimmvörðuháls treks off-limits until late June.
+The highland interior is still locked under snow — F-roads (gravel mountain roads in Iceland's interior) closed, huts shuttered, the classic Laugavegur and Fimmvörðuháls (Fimmvorduhals) treks off-limits until late June.
 The coast and lowlands, meanwhile, are at their best of the year: puffins back on the cliffs, waterfalls running full from snowmelt, and twenty hours of daylight by month's end.

-That makes May a brilliant month for lowland and coastal day hikes, road trips, photography, and travelling without the July crowds — and a poor one for anyone whose heart is set on a multi-day highland trek.
+That makes May a brilliant month for lowland and coastal routes, road trips, photography, and traveling without the July crowds — and a poor one for anyone whose heart is set on a multi-day highland trek.

-Whether May is a great month for your Iceland trip depends entirely on what you wish to experience the most.
+Whether it is a great month for your Iceland trip or not depends entirely on what you wish to experience the most.

 Seljalandsfoss - May 04, 2018: Seljalandsfoss waterfall, Iceland

-Seljalandsfoss and other waterfalls of the South Coast's Ring Road are walkable from May, well before the highland huts open.
+Waterfalls of the South Coast's Ring Road are walkable from May, well before the highland huts open

 Outdoors in May: Viable, Borderline, Off-Limits